In 'Permanent Record,' Edward Snowden Says 'Exile Is An Endless Layover'

 When Edward Snowden landed at the Moscow airport in 2013, having just divulged valuable secrets about National Security Agency surveillance programs, he was immediately stopped by Russian authorities.

-A smooth-talking Russian intelligence officer sat Snowden down in an airport lounge and informed him the U.S. government had cancelled his passport while Snowden had been in the air.
+A smooth-talking Russian intelligence officer sat Snowden down in an airport lounge and informed him the U.S. government had canceled his passport while Snowden had been in the air.
 The Russian added, "Life for a person in your situation can be very difficult without friends who can help.
 Is there some information, perhaps, some small thing you could share with us?"

-Snowden, who had worked at the CIA as well as the NSA, said he immediately turned down the offer to cooperate with Russian intelligence.
+Snowden, who had worked at the CIA as well as the National Security Agency, said he immediately turned down the offer to cooperate with Russian intelligence.
 But his stay in Russia has been far longer than expected.

 "We landed at Sheremetyevo [Airport] for what we assumed would be a twenty-hour layover," Snowden writes in his new book, Permanent Record.
 "It has now dragged on for over six years.
 Exile is an endless layover."